WRDT: Spanish programming and Christian radio

-The WHND call letters are now used by a Wisconsin Public Radio classical music and news station in Sister Bay, Wisconsin.
 The WLLZ call sign was reassigned to an LP (low power) TV station in the Traverse City area shortly after AM 560 dropped them.
 Then in 2019, they were picked up by iHeartMedia for its classic rock station at 106.7 in Detroit, now known as WLLZ.

-FM Translator
+FM translator

 In early 2018, WRDT's programming began to be simulcast on FM translator W296DY at 107.1 MHz.
 However, on April 13, 2018, Cumulus Media filed a complaint with the Federal Communications Commission (FCC) regarding interference with the signal of the company's Ann Arbor-based station WQKL, which also broadcasts at 107.1 FM.
 After operating for a short period at reduced power, Crawford Broadcasting took W296DY silent on April 24, 2018.

 Crawford Broadcasting did some work on the translator.
 The power was reduced to 99 watts and a directional antenna was installed to minimize interference with WQKL.
 The translator was returned to the air later in 2018.